Medically reviewed on Nov 15, 2018

 Efavirenz: May decrease the serum concentration of Pravastatin.
 Monitor therapy

 Eltrombopag: May increase the serum concentration of OATP1B1/SLCO1B1 Substrates.
 Monitor therapy

 Erythromycin (Systemic): May increase the serum concentration of Pravastatin.
 Monitor therapy

-Fusidic Acid (Systemic): May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors.
+Fusidic Acid (Systemic): May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors (Statins).
 Specifically, the risk for muscle toxicities, including rhabdomyolysis may be significantly increased.
 Management: Avoid concurrent use whenever possible.
 Use is listed as contraindicated in product characteristic summaries in several countries, although UK labeling suggests that use could be considered under exceptional circumstances and with close supervision.
 Avoid combination

 Gemfibrozil: May enhance the myopathic (rhabdomyolysis) effect of Pravastatin.
 Gemfibrozil may increase the serum concentration of Pravastatin.
 Avoid combination